josvromans/webapps/subdivisions/README.md

 Download button downloads the current result in the canvas, and saves it as a .png

-When you add the strategy in the url, that subdivision will be rendered on page load.You can add the strategy in the url For example https://josvromans.github.io/webapps/subdivisions/triangle_subdivision.html?=strategy=0120120 will create the same image as in the image above.
+When you add the strategy in the url, that subdivision will be rendered on page load.You can add the strategy in the url For example: https://josvromans.github.io/webapps/subdivisions/app.html?=strategy=0120120 will create the same image as in the image above.

 **Controls**